 This requires the solution of a global visibility problem, where the eye position visits all surface points but the viewing direction is fixed to the selected random direction.
+This fixed direction is called the transillumination direction.

 Figure 4: Global visibility algorithms